rjsf-team/react-jsonschema-form/README.md

 - `fields`: An array containing all Form's fields including your [custom fields](#custom-field-components) and the built-in fields.
 - `formContext`: The `formContext` object that you passed to Form.

 > Note: you can only define a single field template for a form.
-If you need many, it's probably time to look for [custom fields](#custom-field-components) instead.
+If you need many, it's probably time to look at [custom fields](#custom-field-components) instead.

 ### Custom widgets and fields